 What Is Let’s Talk?

-Let’s Talk is a program that provides easy access to informal, confidential one-on-one consultations with CAPS counselors.
-Walk-in hours will be held five days a week at nine different sites on campus during the regular semester.
-Let’s Talk is offered during the summer, but only on Wednesdays.
+During the fall and spring semesters, Let’s Talk is offered in person and virtually!
+Let’s Talk is a program that provides easy access to informal, confidential one-on-one consultations with CAPS counselors, both in person and via Zoom.
+Services are available five days a week (M-F) at nine different times during the semester.

 Let’s Talk Schedule